Bulletin one hundred and sixty four

 BUT FOR THE FREQUENT REJECTION OF THE GOSPEL

 (Isaiah 48:15ff., Matthew 23:37ff., Luke 19:42ff.)

 Biblical TRUTH OMITS NOTHING

 As noted in my M.A. thesis at Melbourne University, it is from the Bible only, as we have discovered a full and harmonious coverage of such a theme.
 What it teaches meets every aspect of the case as nothing else does, or has done

 There only is that array to be found of propositions on this theme, that solves the otherwise chronic matter of predestination and freewill.
-Here is a triumph as usual from that source, over the slants and superficialities of normal human philosophy.
-The Bible shows the mind of God, and should in this, as in all things, be heeded.
+Here is a triumph as usual from that source, over the slants and superficialities of normal human philosophy*P. The Bible shows the mind of God, and should in this, as in all things, be heeded.
 Here is the simple fact that it resolves the whole issue.

 If, in this arena and without such provisions, you find only confusion, there is only to be expected; for it is as if to say that 2 and 3 equals 3.5, but only on Wednesday.
-God has law, system and purpose, and the configurations of the stars are just one other, marvellously ordered system, with a creativity as staggering to the mentality of man as the work of the Infinite Being and Creator would lead to expect.
+God has law, system and purpose, and the configurations of the stars are just one other, marvellously ordered system, with a creativity as staggering to the mentality of man as the work of the Infinite Being and Creator would lead one to expect.
 But many flounder, mistaking the infinite for the finite, the unbounded for the product, and have oddities in mind, like 'nature' making it all even before it was there to do it.

 94:9-10 declares through questioning:

 "He who plants the ear, shall He not hear ?